 Tech Notes: I used botanically dyed yarns form Shilasdair on Skye, multiple (older an new) colors, fingering weight; works great!!!
 No.3 DPN needles in a 23st&27rows gauge.
 A single patch is 39 stitches and 43 rows in order to turn out really squarish.

-wishlist: bikes, trees, 4x house, snowdrops, acorn&squirrel, ...
+wishlist: cappuccino, elves, trees, 4x house, snowdrops, acorn&squirrel, ...
 And open for suggestions!

 9) Curlews (NL: 'wulp') is based on this great Curlew hat pattern, designed by Linda Shearer for free through the RSPB to raise awareness about the decline in the number of curlews.
 At the moment there is a fair amount of curlews are in The Netherlands, but Godwits (NL: 'grutto') are in strong decline.
 We still do see them sometimes, only because they can reach 20 years, but no baby birds any more...
 That is why I did adapt the pattern slightly to resemble the spout of a gotwit a bit.

 8) Little pink house, I made this one up, from one of my drawings.
 Still searching for the ultimate line..
 The secondary pattern is the house's pumpkin patch, of course.

 7) Love birds came from another corona quarantine knitting project by the anne&carlos couple.
 I really love the geometry of this one.
 As you see my squares turn out square but are in fact oblong, so there are slightly larger side bars compared to the original design.
 Please visit the original blog post for the pattern link.
 (PS: last picture from Skye from when I got this lovely Shilasdair yarn!!)